 The purpose of this policy is to establish and communicate certain limitations to the authority of the Senior Pastor as set forth by the Board of Elders.

-The Senior Pastor is empowered with the responsibility and authority necessary to conduct the day-to-day affairs of the church, including the establishment of a strategic plan to achieve the “ends” of the organization as defined by the Board of Elders.
+The Senior Pastor is empowered with the responsibility and authority necessary to conduct the church’s day-to-day affairs, including establishing a strategic plan to achieve the “ends” of the organization as defined by the Board of Elders.
 To this end, this policy includes general constraints and limitations which define the functional and operational boundaries of the Senior Pastor’s responsibility and authority under the supervision of the Board of Elders.

-As with all policies and other documentation contained in the Management System, it is the responsibility of all ministry area leaders to ensure the details of this policy are known and followed by all paid staff and ministry area volunteers.
+As with all policies and other documentation contained in the Management System, all ministry area leaders must ensure the details of this policy are known and followed by all paid staff and ministry area volunteers.
 The primary responsibility for this policy rests with the Board of Elders.

-No programs, activities, or teachings that are contrary to or undermine Biblical doctrine may be implemented.
+No programs, activities, or teachings that contradict or undermine Biblical doctrine may be implemented.

 No individual may be appointed to or permitted to continue in a position of leadership whose behavior is contrary to Biblical values as determined by the Senior Pastor and the Board of Elders.

 The Senior Pastor may not cause or allow conditions, procedures, or decisions that are unsafe, undignified, unnecessarily intrusive, coercive, or that fail to provide appropriate confidentiality or privacy related to any congregant.